OxalisCommunity/oxalis-ng/doc/peppol-test-bed/index.md

 your SSL configuration, go to [https://www.ssllabs.com/ssltest/](https://www.ssllabs.com/ssltest/).
 It must be a grade A or above.
 This will eventually also be controlled by the OpenPEPPOL Operating Office.

-* Your PEPPOL Test certificate is installed in your browser so that your are able to open the [OpenPEPPOL Centralized Testbed](https://testbed.peppol.eu/secure/suite/view).
+* Your Peppol Test certificate is installed in your browser so that your are able to open the [OpenPEPPOL Centralized Testbed](https://testbed.peppol.eu/secure/suite/view).

 ## Setting up an Oxalis-NG Access Point